licarpen/aws-developer/README.md

   * handles authorization and authentication
   * great for users already in your account
 * Lambda Authorizer (formerly Custom Authorizers)
+  * "Lambda Authorizer" : An Amazon API Gateway Lambda authorizer (formerly known as a custom authorizer) is a Lambda function that you provide to control access to your API.
+A Lambda authorizer uses bearer token authentication strategies, such as OAuth or SAML.
+Before creating an API Gateway Lambda authorizer, you must first create the AWS Lambda function that implements the logic to authorize and, if necessary, to authenticate the caller.
   * uses Lambda to validate token in header being passed
   * option to cache result of authentication
   * helps with use of OAuth/SAML/3rd party auth